thoughtram/blog/_posts/2015-05-03-the-difference-between-annotations-and-decorators.md

 {% endraw %}
 {% endhighlight %}

-We can see that `ComponentMetadata` and `ViewMetadata` are in fact an implementation detail of the Angular framework.
+We can see that `ComponentMetadata` is in fact an implementation detail of the Angular framework.
 This answers our second question.

 But wait.
 It's just yet another class?
 How can just a simple class change the way how other classes behave?
 And why are we able to use those classes as annotations by just prefixing them with an `@` sign?
 Well, actually we can't.
 Annotations are not available in browser's of today, which means we need to transpile it to something that *does* run in current browsers.